2018 NFC Championship Game: 2019 rematch

 The season brought about a highly anticipated rematch in Week 2 between the Saints and Rams in Los Angeles; this game also featured a controversial play.
 With the game tied 3–3 with 6:11 left in the first half, the Rams faced third-and-seven at the Saints' 11 yard line.
 As quarterback Jared Goff attempted a pass, Trey Hendrickson stripped the ball from his hand and Cameron Jordan returned it 87 yards for a touchdown.
 However, the officials called it an incomplete pass.
 After review, the ruling was changed to a fumble.
 The officials did not credit Jordan with the touchdown, however, stating that the play had already been blown dead, consistent with league rules.
-Despite the controversial decision of the officials in the rematch, the Saints fared poorly as the Rams blew them out 27–9.
-The Saints were forced to bring in backup quarterback Teddy Bridgewater halfway through the game due to Drew Brees suffering an injury to his hand after being hit by Aaron Donald.
-Michael Thomas caught 11 passes for 89 yards during the loss.
+The Rams went on to win, 27–9.